Information on Pilsworth South Landfill, Pilsworth Road, Unsworth, Bury BL9 8QZ

 We have created this page to provide easy access to information on Pilsworth South Landfill Site.

-Since November 2023, we have recorded an increased number of reports of odour from Pilsworth South Landfill site.
+Since November 2023 until mid-2024 we had recorded an increased number of reports of odour from Pilsworth South Landfill site.

 We will keep the community up to date with any developments on our response to the increased reports and will share any new updates here.
 Please check back regularly for further information.